Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 What is goal setting?

-Juggling short-term and long-term goals at the same time really keeps you on your toes, but the good news is that the process for setting them is exactly the same.
+Juggling short-term and long-term goals at the same time really keeps you on your toes, but the good news is that the process for setting them is the same.

-Why goal setting is worth the sweat
+Why is goal setting worth the effort?

-1. Find your focus
+1. Helps you find your focus

 Your brain is jam-packed with the things that you’d like to get done.
 But, actually making all of those things happen is where the trouble starts.